ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I scaled a legacy NodeJS application handling over 40k active Long-lived WebSocket connections - <a href="https://medium.com/@khelechy/how-i-scaled-a-legacy-nodejs-application-handling-over-40k-active-long-lived-websocket-connections-aa11b43e0db0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ever heard of the Justin Bieber problem in Instagram database queries? - <a href="https://medium.com/@surksha8/ever-heard-of-the-justin-bieber-problem-in-instagram-database-queries-9e974b42238b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kelechi Onyekwere`**
+✍️ **posted by `Suraksha Singh`**

-<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>
+<blockquote>Picture this: Justin Bieber drops a post on Instagram, and 𝘉𝘖𝘖𝘔! 💥 Millions of likes, comments, and interactions flood in like a…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>